Student Development & Counseling Services

 Mental Health Screening

-The short MindWise online quiz identifies common symptoms of mental health conditions like anxiety, depression, substance use disorder, disordered eating, and more.
-This clinically validated screening program is anonymous and provides immediate feedback to help encourage students to seek help when it’s needed.
+If you aren't sure or have questions about your mental health, certain mental health screenings can be a helpful tool in identifying common symptoms of mental health conditions like anxiety, depression, substance use disorder, disordered eating, and more.
+These clinically validated screenings are anonymous and provides immediate feedback to help encourage students to seek help when it’s needed.
+They are not meant to be a diagnostic assessment, but aid in understanding a quick snapshot of your mental health and perhaps help get you to the support you need.

 Equal Opportunity & Outreach Office Offers Resources